nazarsarkisjan/nazarsarkisjan/README.md

 ---

+- Q: What does your username "kubiku" mean? 🤔
+- A: `This is a branding name I came up with for my music artist account and how I go by online.`

+- Q: What is your favourite animal? 🐱
+- A: `I absolutely adore cats!!! their my little floofballs!
+I like dogs too but my bias is more to the feline side`

 - Q: How can I contact you? 📫
 - A: `You can reach me by contacting me through my email: kubiku.contact@gmail.com`